goschevski/goschevski.com/content/articles/simple-grid-mixins.md

 ---
 collection: posts
-title: 'Simple Grid Mixins'
+title: Simple Grid Mixins
-description: "Grid systems can be quite complicated.
+description: Grid systems can be quite complicated.
 960.gs, the mother of all grid systems, contains over 600 lines of code!
-And it's one of the simpler pure-CSS grid systems..."
+And it's one of the simpler pure-CSS grid systems...
 createdAt: 2015-11-07
 tags:
   - sass